cvmbsOne/VetQualPub/README.md

 5. Run all lines of the program
    1. Select all the lines by clicking in the script and using the command ctrl+a, then run the script with the command ctrl+enter
-6. An analysis spreadsheet will be created in the folder ./Current Build/Output after “Analysis Complete!” is printed in R’s terminal
+6. An analysis spreadsheet will be created in the folder ./Current Build/Output after “Analysis Complete!” is printed in R’s terminal.
+To view this file, go to the files tab in the lower right hand panel of Rstudio and go to the folder ./Current Build/Output and click on the file, then click view file.
    - Note: This may take a while depending on how powerful your computer is; this is a lot of data for one computer to handle.
    - Note: you may need to delete, move, or rename previously created spreadsheets before running the program again to receive updated spreadsheets if data/code has changed.